 Oliver is a young Thai-Australian writer for children.
-In 2008 Oliver was published in the Growing Up Asian in Australia anthology and has featured on panels at the Sydney Writers' Festival, among many other appearances and blogs.
-He is a primary school teacher who shares his writing passion with kids and engages them with humour.
+He has featured on panels at the Sydney Writers' Festival among many other appearances at festivals and writing events, as well as in blogs.
+He has worked as a primary school teacher and now spends his time writing – and sharing his passion for storytelling with kids and engaging them with humour.

 Tristan Bancks is a children’s and teen author with a background in acting and filmmaking.
 His books include Two Wolves – a crime mystery novel for middle-graders, Mac Slater Coolhunter, and the My Life series of weird-funny-gross short stories.

 Andy Griffiths is one of the most popular children's authors in Australia.
 He has written more than 25 books, including nonsense verse, short stories, comic novels and plays.
 His books have been New York Times bestsellers, won more than 50 children's choice awards, been adapted as a television cartoon series and sold more than five million copies worldwide.
 He is best known as the author of the JUST! series, The Day My Bum Went Psycho and the bestselling Treehouse series.